facebookresearch/fairseq/examples/mr_hubert/README.md

   model.w2v_path=/path/to/checkpoint
 ```

-Please see sample pre-training scripts `finetune.sh` for an example script.
+Please see sample fine-tuning scripts `finetune.sh` for an example script.

 ### Decode a MR-HuBERT model